 Pumpkin Chai Boost Bars

 As the recipe headnote states, these are a nice “tide-me-over” or “sweat session fuel” to keep your body going.
 We also like to think they taste pretty good during the fall season when all we’re craving is pumpkin everything.
-These Pumpkin Chai Boost Bars are delicious and super simple to throw together, made with Natural Almond Flour, Whole Grain Oat Flour, Date Sugar, Chai Protein Powder Nutritional Booster, pumpkin puree and Pumpkin Seeds.
+These Pumpkin Chai Boost Bars are delicious and super simple to throw together, made with Natural Almond Flour, Whole Grain Oat Flour, Date Sugar, Almond Protein Powder, pumpkin puree and Pumpkin Seeds.
 Make your batter, place it in a loaf pan, sprinkle with pumpkin seeds and chill for 20 minutes.
 Cut into eight bars and enjoy.

 Tropical Fruit No-Bake Granola Bar